Reagan (2024 film): Release

 Reagan was originally due to be released in 2021 but was then delayed to an unspecified date.
 In March 2024, it was announced ShowBiz Direct would theatrically distribute the film on August 30, 2024.

 Facebook temporarily restricted the film from advertising on its platform, alleging that the ads were efforts to influence the 2024 United States elections.
 In March 2025, it was announced that Universal Pictures Content Group had acquired most international rights to the film from Voltage Pictures excluding countries such as Spain, Portugal, Lithuania, Croatia, Estonia, Latvia and Poland where it had been theatrically released prior, with plans for a digital-only release.

+Reagan is set to be re-released in a dozen American cities in 2026 beginning on Independence Day weekend as part of the America250 celebrations, featuring ten minutes of unreleased footage.
+It will later expand to 600 theaters in September.

 Reception

 Box office

 Reagan grossed $30.1 million worldwide.

 In the United States and Canada, Reagan was released alongside AfrAId, Slingshot, 1992, and City of Dreams, and was projected to gross $5–7 million from 2,754 theaters in its four-day opening weekend.
 It grossed $2.6 million on its first day, including $525,000 from Thursday night previews.
 The film earned $7.7 million during its opening three day weekend, and $10.3 million over the four day Labor Day Weekend.
-Audiences skewed older, white, and Southern; 78% of moviegoers were white, 63% were at least 55 years old, and the theater with the highest grosses for the film on opening weekend was located in Edmond, Oklahoma, nearby where the film was in-part shot.
+The theater with the highest grosses for the film on opening weekend was located in Edmond, Oklahoma, nearby where the film was in-part shot.